nani05190682/Linux/Troubleshooting/01-Basic_Troubleshooting.md

    - Press `M` to sort the processes by memory usage.

 4. **Find a Specific Process:**
-   - Press `/` and type the name or PID of the process to search for it.
+   - Press `L` and type the name or PID of the process to search for it.
    - Press `Enter` to highlight the process.

 ### Using `ps`